9

 In a world where disruptions have become the new normal and competition is intensifying, it's more important than ever to tie planning and execution together.

-Executives have started paying attention to this gap, but many organizations still struggle to find the right approach to strategy execution.
+Business leaders and executives have started paying attention to this gap, but many organizations still struggle to find the right approach to successful strategy execution.
 They get bogged down in endless planning cycles, spreadsheets, and disconnected business tools that make it difficult to move the needle forward.

-But fear not, we’ve got you covered.
-In this article, we’re going to share a proven framework and a tool to help you close the strategy execution gap and move your business forward.
+In this article, we're going to share a tested strategy execution process to help you close the strategy execution gap and move your business forward.

 You'll notice two key things about this strategy execution diagram: